sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-font-viewer</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Utility for previewing fonts for GNOME
+Short desc    : Utility for previewing fonts for GNOME
 URL          : https://gitlab.gnome.org/GNOME/gnome-font-viewer
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Use gnome-font-viewer, the Font Viewer, to preview fonts and display
+Descript     : Use gnome-font-viewer, the Font Viewer, to preview fonts and display
              : information about a specified font.
 You can use the Font Viewer to display the
              : name, style, type, size, version and copyright of the font.
 ```